bbc/lrud/README.md

 ## Events

-Lrud emits events in response to key events

-* See the [TAL docs](http://bbc.github.io/tal/widgets/focus-management.html) for an explanation of 'focused' and 'active' nodes
+Lrud emits events in response to key events.
+See the [TAL docs](http://bbc.github.io/tal/widgets/focus-management.html) for an explanation of 'focused' and 'active' nodes

-## Events API

 * `navigation.on('focus', function)` - Focus was given to a node
 * `navigation.on('blur', function)` - Focus was taken from a node